bi119aTe5hXk/atomcam-rotctld/README.md

 ## ARMv7 image

-On the ARMv7 CasaOS host, a normal local build is enough:
+On the ARMv7 host, a normal local build is enough:

 ```sh
 docker compose build